zibz0017/QuartzVault/content/Semicha/Review Questions.md

 # Question 1 (Cooking Something that is ספק Kavush בב״ח)
-1. You come home after shabbos and see that some milk dripped onto some meat.
+1. You come home after שבת and see that some milk dripped onto some meat.
 You don't know how long the milk was there.
 Can one cook the meat.
 ## Answer
 ### Basic Issues
 1. The milk has gotten into the milk because of kavush.